element-hq/synapse/docs/usage/configuration/config_documentation.md

 Room admins and mods can define a retention period for their rooms using the `m.room.retention` state event, and server admins can cap this period by setting the `allowed_lifetime_min` and `allowed_lifetime_max` config options.

-If this feature is enabled, Synapse will regularly look for and purge events which are older than the room’s maximum retention period.
+If this feature is enabled, Synapse will regularly look for and purge events which are older than the room's maximum retention period.
 Synapse will also filter events received over federation so that events that should have been purged are ignored and not stored again.

 The message retention policies feature is disabled by default.
 You can read more about this feature [here](../../message_retention_policies.md).